SatherWS/Assurance_Wireless/README.md

 # Lifeline Application Management System
 This repository contains a hypothetical web application for Assurance Wireless.
 This project's goal is to improve Assurance Wireless's Lifeline application process.
 This project was written using Visual Studio Code IDE.
-Other text editors like PyCharm could work aswell.
+Other text editors like PyCharm could work as well.

 ## Dependencies and Prerequisites
 * Python version 3.0 or greater